jan146/msi-gns3vm/README.md

 - Vagrant user: `vagrant`
 - Cloud-init user: `ubuntu`

 However it is very recommended to change them to something more robust.
-You can do this by SSH-ing into the VM (`vagrant ssh` for Vagrant and `ssh user@cloud_ip` for cloud-init, but replace `cloud_ip` with the IP address of the server) or by opening a terminal in the desktop environment and doing the following:
+You can do this by SSH-ing into the VM (`vagrant ssh` for Vagrant and `ssh user@cloud_ip` for cloud-init, but replace `cloud_ip` with the IP address of the server) or by opening a terminal in the remote desktop session and doing the following:

 - VNC server: `sudo x11vnc -storepasswd new_password /root/.vnc/passwd` (replace `new_password` with a sensible password)
 - Vagrant user: `sudo passwd vagrant` and enter a new password when prompted